Review: Minecraft Xbox 360 Edition

 Minecraft is an experience like no other.
-While there’s been other games that share some of it’s qualities nothing hits the same chords as Minecraft.
+While there have been other games that share some of it’s qualities nothing hits the same chords as Minecraft.
 The ability to make something out of nothing only because you can is somehow a very rewarding experience.
-I keep on telling myself that I should not like this game, that I’m not gathering resources and building things for any reason and I should stop and yet hours later I find great satisfaction on breaking through the side of a mountain and seeing daylight.
+I keep telling myself that I should not like this game, that I’m not gathering resources and building things for any reason and I should stop, yet hours later I find great satisfaction in breaking through the side of a mountain and seeing daylight.

 This review was based on the Xbox 360 version that was provided by the reviewer.

 May 9, 2012

 Microsoft Game Studios